 Apply to the Debt Arrangement Scheme

-There are advantages and disadvantages to the Debt Arrangement Scheme, alongside the other main debt solutions in Scotland and you can get more advice on all solutions open you and apply for the Debt Arrangement Scheme by trying out our Debt Wizard tool.
-You can also call DAS Scotland on 0141 241 6299.
+There are advantages and disadvantages to the Debt Arrangement Scheme, alongside the other main debt solutions in Scotland.
+You can get more advice on all solutions open to you and apply for the Debt Arrangement Scheme by trying out our Debt Wizard tool.